Dan Truckey

 Dan grew up in both the Lower and Upper Peninsula and enrolled in Northern’s political science program in the late '80s with the goal of becoming a lawyer, but found the history of politics—not the process itself—most appealing.
 “That’s when I began to gravitate toward history as a major.
 My parents had instilled in me a love of history at a young age with trips to Washington, D.C., and southern battlefields.
 They also shared a lot of family legacies.
 I was interested in international and cultural history as a student.
 It wasn’t until I started working that I came to appreciate local and regional history.”

 Before returning to his alma mater, Truckey served as executive director of the Grand Traverse Heritage Center in Traverse City.
 Previous employers included the Sioux City Public Museum in Iowa, Noah Webster House, the Connecticut Historical Society and the former Catskills Entertainment Hall of Fame.
+He serves on the board of the Historical Society of Michigan and has served on the boards of the Hiawatha Music Co-op, FinnFest USA, Pine Mountain Music Festival, and Michigan Museums Association.

 Music is not his only spare-time pursuit.
 Truckey also enjoys downhill skiing, biking, hiking, playing tennis and spending time with his wife, Leigh Barry ('90)—whom he met at NMU—and their two kids, Thomas and Josie.